texfaq/texfaq.github.io/FAQ-newfontstar.md

 {\myfont voil\`a}
 \end{document}
 ```
-gives you ''German low double quotes'' (under the ''a'') in place of
+gives you "German low double quotes" (under the "a") in place of
 the grave accent.
 This happens because `ecrm1000` is in a
 different [font encoding](FAQ-whatenc) than LaTeX is
 expecting&nbsp;&mdash; if you use the LaTeX [`fontenc`](https://ctan.org/pkg/fontenc) package to